Cameras, film, film, cameras!

 Film:

-* I understand film to some degree, and I know how to use the medium and what to expect,
+* I understand film, at least to some degree, and I know how to use the medium and what to expect.

-* I like film grain in all its variations and consider that grain, if absolutely everything else was equal, is a dealbreaker for film compared to digital,
+* I like film grain in all its variations and consider that grain, if absolutely everything else was equal, is a dealbreaker for film compared to digital.

-* Every film is different, even every batch of film and certainly they change over time, and the processing chemistry and lab conditions mean that the look and feel of what you get in the end is always different, not the computerized precision sameness of digital,
+* Every film is different, even every batch of film and certainly they change over time, and the processing chemistry and lab conditions mean that the look and feel of what you get in the end is always different, not the computerized precision sameness of digital, which will give the same answer to any question until circuit failure.

 * Because, like the quality obtained when sound passes through a series of physical and electrical media in LP records, the quality of light passing through the physical and chemical medium of film gives a unique and magical result (I've also just finally gotten back to records after 20 stupid years of not).

-* Dream cameras of 20 or 40 years ago are now available for a song, everywhere, yet the faddiest digicam of today is destined (and designed) to become obsolete in mere months,
+* Dream cameras of 20 or 40 years ago are now available for a song, everywhere, yet the faddiest digicam of today is destined (and designed) to become obsolete in mere months

-* The quality of construction of cameras (and most everything else) peaked about 1983 and those old cameras will last many, many more decades than the average product of today,
+* The quality of construction of cameras (and most everything else) peaked about 1983 and those old cameras will last many, many more decades than the average product of today.

 There are more reasons, but they can all be distilled (explained?) in this analogy: the invention of oil paints didn't make drawing obsolete, and the invention of photography didn't make oil painting obsolete.
-Marketing is trying to make film obsolete, since film cameras don't go obsolete like digicams and therefore don't fit with our 21st century 'buy and dispose often' culture, but I and (many others) pay no heed to this call since it's insane.
+Marketing is trying to make film obsolete, since film cameras don't go obsolete like digicams and therefore don't fit with our 21st century 'buy often and dispose often' culture, but I and (many others) pay no heed to this call since it's insane.

 Films I use: